Lebanese Red Cross

-On account of its Christian majority until an indeterminate point in the third quarter of the 20th century, Lebanon is the only Arab League member state to use the Red Cross as its symbol; the remainder use the Red Crescent.
+On account of its Christian majority until an indeterminate point in the third quarter of the 20th century, and its lack of any state religion, Lebanon is the only Arab League member state to use the Red Cross as its symbol; the remainder use the Red Crescent.

-The Lebanese Red Cross is led by Secretary General Georges Kettaneh.
+The Lebanese Red Cross was led as of 2021 by Secretary General Georges Kettaneh.

 History

 The LRC was established on July 9, 1945 as an independent national society.
 A year later, it was recognized by the State as a public non-profit organization and as an auxiliary team to the medical service of the Lebanese Army.
 In 1947, it became a member of the International Federation of Red Cross and Red Crescent Societies and joined the International Red Cross and Red Crescent Movement.
 In addition, the LRC is a founding member of the Secretariat General of the Organization of the Arab Red Crescent and Red Cross Societies.

-After the Lebanese Civil War period, the LRC had to reposition its services towards postwar requirements.
+After the Lebanese Civil War, the LRC had to reposition its services towards postwar requirements.
 In 1993, the society established a long-term development plan leading up to 2000, and an extension plan in 2002 (to cover the period up until 2005).

-The LRC work under seven fundamental principles: Humanity - Impartiality - Neutrality - Independence - Voluntary Service - Unity - Universality.

-The LRC can be reached via the free hotline 140.